 The artwork: One of the pleasures of this project was seeing how the cover artwork of the albums, cassettes and CDs changed over the years.
 Usually, it was a student artist.
 Whenever it was noted, I have included the student’s name.
 If you have information about an uncredited artist, please let me know.

 Who else was involved?
-Many talented teachers assisted Tony in making the school’s program successful.
 During my years in the mid-70’s, Mr. Little was a great choral director; we also learned from Mrs. Kogan, Steav Congdon and Lance Vining.
-As Tony’s influence waned toward the end of his Pingry career, the baton was taken by others who continued and broadened the traditions; Andrew Moore is now the director of music.
+And now, Andrew Moore is Pingry’s director of music.
 I want to give credit, but my knowledge only goes so far.
 Please fill me in and provide me the names of teachers and directors who helped create this music.

 Thanks for visiting.